-Are there any additional specific certifications and acknowledgement my U.S. business will need to make?
-Yes, for the PPP loan program the U.S. subsidiary applicant will need to certify:
+Are there any additional specific certifications and acknowledgement my business will need to make?

+Yes, for the PPP loan program the business applicant will need to certify:

-- it was in operation on Feb 15, 2020 and paid salaries and payroll taxes to employees or paid independent contractors as reported on Form 1099-MISC - current economic uncertainty makes the loan request necessary to support ongoing operations - loan proceeds will be used to retain workers and fund payroll, mortgage interest, lease and utility expenses, acknowledging that the U.S. government may pursue criminal fraud charges if loan funds are used for unauthorized purposes - documentation will be provided to lender to verify number of employees, Payroll Costs, mortgage interest payments, rent and utility payments for the 8-week period following loan disbursement - loan forgiveness will be provided for documented Payroll Costs and covered mortgage, lease and utility payments, and not more the 25% of the forgiven amount may be for non-Payroll Costs - between Feb 15, 2020 Dec 31, 2020 the U.S. subsidiary has not and will not receive another PPP loan - all information and supporting documents are true and accurate - acknowledgement that lender will confirm the loan amount on the basis of documents submitted and an affirmation that the tax documents provided to the lender are identical to those provided to the IRS and that the lender can share the tax information provided within the SBA
+- The applicant was in operation on Feb 15, 2020 and paid salaries and payroll taxes to employees or paid independent contractors as reported on Form 1099-MISC - current economic uncertainty makes the loan request necessary to support ongoing operations - loan proceeds will be used to retain workers and fund payroll, mortgage interest, lease and utility expenses, acknowledging that the U.S. government may pursue criminal fraud charges if loan funds are used for unauthorized purposes - documentation will be provided to lender to verify number of employees, Payroll Costs, mortgage interest payments, rent and utility payments for the 8-week period following loan disbursement - loan forgiveness will be provided for documented Payroll Costs and covered mortgage, lease and utility

+- payments, and not more the 25% of the forgiven amount may be for non-Payroll Costs - between Feb 15, 2020 Dec 31, 2020 the applicant has not and will not receive another PPP loan - all information and supporting documents are true and accurate - acknowledgement that lender will confirm the loan amount on the basis of documents submitted and an affirmation that the tax documents provided to the lender are identical to those provided to the IRS and that the lender can share the tax information provided within the SBA

-What if the U.S. subsidiary already laid-off or furloughed some workers or reduced compensation?
+What if I already laid off some workers or reduced compensation?
+Can I re-hire employees?

-The U.S. subsidiary is still eligible for the loans under both programs, but it may affect how much of the PPP loan will be forgiven: the PPP loan amount subject to forgiveness will be reduced in proportion to the monthly average number of fewer FTE employees you employed during the 8-week period following the funding of the PPP loan as compared to the monthly average number of such workers employed (at your election) during either (i) the period from Feb 15, 2019 through June 30, 2019 or (ii) Jan 1, 2020 through Feb 29, 2020.
+Your business is still eligible for the loans under both programs, but it may affect how much of the PPP loan will be forgiven: the PPP loan amount subject to forgiveness will be reduced in proportion to the monthly average number of fewer FTE employees you employed during the 8-week period following the funding of the PPP loan as compared to the monthly average number of such workers employed (at your election) during either (i) the period from Feb 15, 2019 through June 30, 2019 or (ii) Jan 1, 2020 through Feb 29, 2020.
 Likewise, the amount of the PPP loan forgiven is reduced by any reduction in excess of 25% for any employee as compared to the first full quarter immediately prior to the loan funding date in which the employee was employed.
-However, if the U.S. subsidiary reduced its workforce or payroll between Feb 15, 2020, and Apr 26, 2020, the amount of

-PPP loan forgiveness for which the applicant is eligible will not be reduced according to the formulas above if, not later than June 30, 2020, you eliminates the reduction (see below), as compared to Feb 15, 2020, in the number of full-time equivalent employees and/or wages of 1 or more employees.
+However, if you reduced your workforce or payroll between Feb 15, 2020, and Apr 26, 2020, the amount of PPP loan forgiveness for which you are eligible will not be reduced according to the formulas above if, not later than June 30, 2020, you eliminate the reduction (see below), as compared to Feb 15, 2020, in the number of full-time equivalent employees and/or wages of 1 or more employees.